sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 **What this looks like:**

-- We make automated alerting for Insights and related features first-class priorities
+- We make automated alerting for Insights and related features first-class priorities, at both a threshold cadence and a time cadence.

 **What this does not look like:**